2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Experimental setup

 \section{Experimental setup}

-We design experiments to answer two questions.
-First, how and how much does decision support influence (i) treatment decisions, (ii) agent's beliefs, and (iii) downstream patient outcomes?
-Second, what role is played by the agent's priors?
-To address these questions, we vary the priors of the agent and compare the scenarios with and without ML-DS.
-For each prior setting, we plot the change in treatment decisions, in agent's beliefs, and in patient outcomes, with and without ML-DS, after observing a single patient.
+The 2-Step Agent allows us to simulate the consequences of providing decision support.
+Using this framework, we investigate \textit{how and how much decision support influences (i) agent's beliefs, (ii) treatment decisions, and (iii) downstream patient outcomes.} We run a series of simulations to see how beliefs, treatments, and outcomes are affected when a single prior is misaligned.
+We simulate all settings both with and without ML-DS to see the differences induced by ML-DS.

-\paragraph{Use case} We consider a data-generating model with one continuous covariate $X$, continuous intervention $A$, and a continuous outcome $Y$.
-Higher values of the outcomes are better.
-One can think of the initial example and interpret $X$ as body weight, $A$ as dosage of chemotherapy, and $Y$ as months of survival.
-We set $n=1000$ and we assume the prediction model to be a slope-only linear regression.
-Despite the continuous treatment, for simplicity we assume the agent compares two treatment options, $A=10$ or $A=20$, intuitively ten and twenty units of dosage respectively.
+\paragraph{Case: univariate regression with no bias term} We study what happens in the simplest of settings, when the ML-DS model is a linear regression model without bias term (see Corollary \ref{corollary_no_intercept}) and consider a data-generating model with one continuous covariate $X$, a continuous intervention $A$, and a continuous outcome $Y$.
+Higher values of $Y$ are better.
+One can think of the motivating example and interpret $X$ as body weight, $A$ as dosage of chemotherapy, and $Y$ as months of survival.
+We set $n=1000$.
+Despite the continuous treatment, we assume the agent compares two treatment options, $A=10$ and $A=20$ (intuitively ten and twenty dosage units).
+Let $Hist$ have the DAG depicted in Figure \ref{fig:agent_model}(a) with a single $X$ variable.